UTDNebula/website/docs/about/roles/head-of-product.md

 - Work with Engineering Lead to determine technical requirements to build new features
 - Work with User Experience Lead to design project experiences
-- Keeping in touch with Project Nebula community liaisons and other students
+- Keeping in touch with Nebula Labs community liaisons and other students

 Responsibilities:

 - Weekly meet-ups with project leads (either in person or virtual)
-- Monthly Project Nebula-wide meetings
+- Monthly Nebula Labs-wide meetings
 - Talk to on-campus departments, acting as a liaison for what students want
 - Brainstorming new features for projects or developing entirely new projects
 - Soliciting feedback from the community
-- Working with Project Nebula’s Policy Consultant to consider broader impacts of what is built
+- Working with Nebula Labs’s Policy Consultant to consider broader impacts of what is built
-- Developing a maintainable product ecosystem that encompasses the vision and values of Project Nebula
+- Developing a maintainable product ecosystem that encompasses the vision and values of Nebula Labs
-- Serving as a chief decision-maker for what Project Nebula should focus on
+- Serving as a chief decision-maker for what Nebula Labs should focus on

 Expect to spend around 5 hours per week in your role.